Jaspreetsm21/Covid19-ML/README.md

 After Extracting the data, I needed to clean it up so that it was usable for Analysis.
 I made the following changes and created the following variables:

-- Transformed founded ISO date to Standard dates
+- Changing the data type for date

-- Added new column for daily confirm,active,recovery and death cases.
+- Added a new column for daily confirm, active, recovery, and death cases.

 ![](image/EDA-1.PNG)